Azure/semantic-kernel-bot-in-a-box/README.md

 After running the deployment template, you may also run the application locally for development and debugging.

+- Make sure you have the appropriate permissions and are logged in the Azure CLI.
+The `AI Developer` role at the resource group level is recommended.
 - Go to the `src` directory and look for the `appsettings.example.json` file.
-Rename it to `appsettings.json` and fill out the required service credentials and URLs
+Rename it to `appsettings.json` and fill out the required service endpoints and configurations
 - Execute the project:
 ```
     dotnet run